webdriverio-community/webdriverrtc/README.md

 require('webdrivercss').init(matrix);
 ```

-Now start your selenium session and do everyting required to establish a WebRTC connection. __Note__ that
+Now start your selenium session and do everything required to establish a WebRTC connection. __Note__ that
 you need to run WebdriverIO in multiremote mode if you don't have something fancy that autoconnects your
 browser.
-But that is the reason why WebdriverIO has something like multiremote.
-After the connection was
+Multiremote can be really helpful in these situations where you need to control more then one browser.
-established run `startAnalyzing`, make a pause for a specific amount of time and then grab the stats for
+After the connection was established run `startAnalyzing`, make a pause for a specific amount of time
-that time period.
+and then grab the stats for that time period.

 ```js
 matrix